Explore your study options

 Research with us

-If you're a medical professional, allied health worker or clinician looking for bigger picture approaches that improve the health of individuals, populations, the environment and communities – then postgraduate study in public health could be for you.
+If you're a medical professional, community health worker or clinician looking to drive positive change across health systems, boost your career prospects or develop your research skills – then postgraduate study in public health could be for you.

 - Responding to a pandemic: which careers in public health play key roles?